Spiked eigenvalues of high-dimensional sample autocovariance matrices: CLT and applications: Model Setting

-\item $\sup_{i}\norm{\phib_i}_{\ell_1}<\infty$. \end{enumerate} \end{assumption}
+\end{enumerate} \end{assumption}

-We note that (a) and (b) of Assumption \ref{assumptions} capture our asymptotic regime where $p$ diverges at the same rate as $T$ and the strength of all factors diverges at comparable rates.
-The requirement on the same divergence rate for all factor strength is commonly used in factor model analysis literature \citep{BaiNg2002}.
-Moment conditions such as (c) of Assumption \ref{assumptions} are standard in the literature; see for instance \cite{BaoDingWang2018,CaiHanPan2017,LiPanYao2015,WangYao2016,WangYao2017}.
-The normality assumption in (d) is solely for the purpose of reducing the model to a canonical form, as discussed in the previous section.
-Finally, condition (e) is very standard in the time series literature, see \cite{BrockwellDavisFienberg1991}.
+Part (a) and (b) of Assumption \ref{assumptions} capture our asymptotic regime where $p$ diverges at the same rate as $T$ and the strength of all factors diverges at some non-specific rates.
+In factor model analysis literature it is common to require all factors diverge at the same rate, see \citep{BaiNg2002}.
+We will not impose such a restriction, instead we opt for a mild assumption on the relative size of factors not being too different.

+Moment conditions such as (c) of Assumption \ref{assumptions} are standard in the random matrix literature; see for instance \cite{BaoDingWang2018,CaiHanPan2017,LiPanYao2015,WangYao2016,WangYao2017}.
+The normality assumption in (d) is discussed above and finally condition (e) is very standard in the time series literature, see \cite{BrockwellDavisFienberg1991}.
 For instance, condition (e) is satisfied by an auto-regressive moving average process written in the form \eqref{equation - fit = timeseries}.

-The following two sets of assumptions encapsulate the two asymptotic schemed discussed above.
-Most of our main results hold under either set of assumptions.
+The following two sets of assumptions encapsulate the two asymptotic schemed discussed above relating to the parameter $\tau$.
+Our main results are formulated in such a way that they hold under either set of assumptions.

 \begin{assumption} \begin{enumerate}

 \item $\tau$ is a fixed, positive integer.